1. What is Vega?

 b) Deep out of money options react very differently to changes in implied volatility and

 c) Volatility ends up behaving as a function of time to expiry and money-ness.
-We used implied volatility surfaces to plot the behaviour of volatility across these two dimensions.
+We used implied volatility surfaces to plot the behavior of volatility across these two dimensions.

-In this chapter we will take a deeper look at Vega and its two associated derivatives as well as examine Vega’s relationship with Gamma.
-As part of this exploration process we will introduce the concept of Shadow Gamma and Vanna – both instances of what we could call cross Greeks.
+In this post, we will take a deeper look at Vega and its two associated option volatility greeks or derivatives.
+We will also examine Vega’s relationship with Gamma.
+As part of this exploration process, we will introduce the concept of Shadow Gamma and Vanna – both instances of what we could call cross Greeks.
 Since by now we have spent sufficient time with the concept of surface plots, we will also add a new dimension, the underlying asset price, to our surface plots.

 Since assume no dividends, the formula simplifies to:

 We can use either of the two equations to calculate Vega.
 Similar to Gamma, the value of Vega is the same for both call and put options.

 2. Vanna – Volatility’s cross Greek

 Vanna, a second order cross Greek, can be defined as:

 In the Black Scholes model, calculate Vanna using the following equation:

 Volga or Volatility Gamma determines the rate of change in Vega on account of a unit change in volatility.
 The same relationship convexity has with duration and gamma has with delta.